Trauma and Trauma Informed Care

 This is a three hour class.

-Implementation Science and Trauma Informed Care transformations have been a focus of mine for fifteen years.
-Understanding what happened to the client and how that can be addressed in therapy or Juvenile Justice to help is vital and an early concept in my career.
+Implementation Science and Trauma Informed Care transformations have been a focus of mine for almost two decades.
+Understanding what happened to the client and how that can be addressed in therapy or Juvenile Justice to help is vital.
+I was an early adopter and advocate for Trauma consciousness.
 Practice optimization for clinical outcome is a passion.
-While training is important, working consistently with a plan and leadership mission has proven more impactful, more directly transformative, and most effective in providing best practices and highest professional and client outcomes.
+While training is important, working consistently with a plan and leadership has provided more impact, more direct practice transformation, and most effective in providing best professional and client outcomes.

-While many packages of Trauma Informed Care models and ideas emerge, my experience with agency and practice change points to active consultation, staged roll out, and ongoing intenal and external support for real maturity in implementation to be realized.
-The process is not simply training but deliberate looks at and work on processes, procedures, attitudes, and the environment.
+While many packages of Trauma Informed Care models and ideas emerge, my experience with agency and practice change points to active consultation, staged roll out, and ongoing internal and external support for real mature implementation to be realized.
+Every agency is different, unique.
+Change must response to the individual factors and personality of agency.
+The process is not simply training but deliberate analysis of processes, procedures, attitudes, and the environment.
 Consulting adds a focus, an outside perspective, and brings resources and information to busy organizations.
 The result: steady progress, innovative adaptations, and a true culture change.